urbanairship/python-library/docs/tags.rst

 Removing Devices from a Tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Remove one or more channels from a particular tag.
-For more information,
-see: `documentation on adding and removing devices from a tag <adding>`_.

 .. code-block:: python